retarus/retarus-rust/examples/README.md

 ## Examples

-This folder contains a small set of applications which should visualize how the sms sdk can be used to dispatch messages and fulfill your business needs.
+This folder contains a small set of applications which should visualize how the SMS and Fax SDK can be used to dispatch messages and fulfill your business needs.

 ### Examples